Skip to content

 3. Graph Visualization (KnowledgeGraphView)

 Full-screen force-directed graph component using react-force-graph-2d.
+Canvas-rendered via D3 with custom nodeCanvasObject for all node drawing.

 Physics Configuration